ChusoAndKino-Limited/POO-2023-LIS/README.md

 ```

 This will download all dependencies of the project, such as Husky in order to validate commits.
-> At this point, Husky and Commitlint are the only dependencies of the project because there is only documentation at the moment and there is no technology selected.}
+> At this point, Husky and Commitlint are the only dependencies of the project because there is only documentation at the moment and there is no technology selected.

 ## First Submission